Lartsch/FediAct/README.md

 **Can I use this on iOS?**

-There is only one way to use FediAct on iOS: [Orion Browser](https://apps.apple.com/gb/app/orion-browser-by-kagi/id1484498200).
+There is only one **untested** way to use FediAct on iOS: [Orion Browser](https://apps.apple.com/gb/app/orion-browser-by-kagi/id1484498200).
+I can not test it myself as I own no Apple devices and this is not guaranteed to work - I can't give support for this.
 As of now, this addon does **not** support Safari.
 Safari support will not happen at this time since Apple wants 99$ per year for the [Developer Program membership](https://developer.apple.com/support/compare-memberships), which is a requirement.

 **Can you add feature XY?**